Climate-Conscious Travel

 🔋 #1 in Europe

-Perfect for EV Road Trips
+Built for EV Road Trips

 Sweden has one of the densest electric vehicle charging networks in the world.
 Fast chargers appear at every motorway service area, supermarket and tourist hub.
 With the grid powered by renewables, an EV charged in Sweden has essentially zero operational carbon emissions.
 Road-tripping from Malmö in the south to Kiruna in the north – 2,000km – is done entirely on renewable electricity.